lightstep/cloud-native-observability/01 - intro.md

 efficiently on a single piece of deployable software?

 Here's the thing: we don't!
-Instead, we split these massive, strategic software applications into pieces – aka, "microservices" – and use cloud-native devops practices and cloud-native technology stacks to develop, deploy, and operate them.
+Instead, we split these massive, strategic software applications into pieces – aka, "microservices" – and use cloud-native DevOps practices and cloud-native technology stacks to develop, deploy, and operate them.
 At the same time, we want to get out of the business of procuring, maintaining, or even _thinking_ about hardware, so all of the above happens in